This post may contain affiliate links. Please read our disclosure policy.

 - 3 slices uncured center cut bacon (raw), diced

-- 1 small-medium red apple, finely chopped (no need to peel)
+- 1 small-medium red apple, diced (no need to peel)

 - 1/2 cup thinly sliced shallots